Dharun2812/genix-auctions/README.md

 ## Available Scripts

-In the project directory, you can run:

 - `npm run dev`: Runs the app in development mode.
 - `npm run build`: Builds the app for production.
+- `npm start`: Starts the production build.
-- `npm run lint`: Runs the linter to check for code quality.
+- `npm run lint`: Runs the linter.

 ## Technologies Used